-Target 10:Halve by 2015 the proportion of people without sustainable access to safe drinking water
+Target 10: Halve by 2015 the proportion of people without sustainable access to safe million slum dwellers.

-- Nauru: Fresh water is available from rain and well water, but desalinated water is no longer available.
-Constant supply is unreliable due to periodic droughts and quality is questionable.
-Water use management does not exist.
-Poor waste management threatens to contaminate the water lens. - Target 11.
-Have achieved by 2020 a significant improvement in the lives of at least 100 million slum dwellers.
+Nauru: Fresh water is available from rain and well water, but desalinated water is no

+Target 11.
+Have achieved by 2020 a significant improvement in the lives of at least 100

+Nauru:

-Nauru: Living conditions have deteriorated with multiple family units living under one household and sharing facilities and amenities sufficient for one family only.
+Living conditions have deteriorated with multiple family units living under one household and sharing facilities and amenities sufficient for one family only.
 Housing and building regulations exist but are not implemented.
 The land tenure system prevents planned land use and encourages random building by landowners.